terrytay/tp/docs/UserGuide.md

 ### 3.13 Study Area Search Feature

-This feature allows you to search for study areas based on criteria that you desire.
+You can search for study areas based on criteria that you desire by using this feature.
+You are free to loosely search.
+For example, if you enter as [this](#search-by-name-address-or-faculty), you will receive a list of  places related to the name *Starbucks* as "bux" is a common abbreviation used for it.

 <a name="enterStudyArea"></a>
 #### 3.13.1 Entering Study Area Search Interface